Prof. Dr. Achim Kemmerling

 Short Biography

-Achim Kemmerling is the Gerhard Haniel Chair of Public Policy and International Development and currently the director of Willy Brandt School of Public Policy, University of Erfurt.
-Before coming to the Willy Brandt School, Achim Kemmerling worked as a Professor of Political Economy at the Department of Public Policy, Central European University Budapest teaching courses on methodology, public policy and development.
+Achim Kemmerling is the Gerhard Haniel Chair of Public Policy and International Development and currently the Vice Director of Willy Brandt School of Public Policy, University of Erfurt, while having served as its Director from 2019 until 2022.
+Before coming to the Brandt School, Achim Kemmerling worked as a Professor of Political Economy at the Department of Public Policy, Central European University Budapest teaching courses on methodology, public policy and development.

 He holds a PhD in Political Science from Freie Universität Berlin, and an M.A. in International Political Economy from Warwick University.
 He has published in academic journals of various disciplines (e.g. World Development, Journal of Common Market Studies, Socio-Economic Review) on a wide range of issues from taxation and fiscal policies, to social and labor market policies, and official development aid.
 He has worked as a consultant to the German parliament, the German Society for Technical Cooperation (former GTZ, now GIZ), the Open Society Foundation and the European Investment Bank.
 Currently, he works on the consequences of digitalization in middle-income countries and is writing on a book about human progress and the role of public policy.